EpinelPS/EpinelPS/README.md

 Private/local server for Nikke.
 NOTE: This project is in a very early state so many features in the game do not work.

 ## Usage
 Download the latest release/GitHub actions build, and run ServerSelector.Desktop.exe as administrator (to modify DNS hosts file and install a CA cert).
 Make sure to close the game and launcher first.
 Select Local server, and then click save.
+After that, start nksrv.exe to start the actual server.
 <br>
 <img src="https://github.com/MishaProductions/nikke-server/assets/106913236/b01194ef-aec5-4de9-b982-1253757655f8" width="192" height="108">
 <br>